Johnson & Johnson: 1887–1942: Early history

 The company sold medicated plasters such as Johnson & Johnson's Black Perfect Taffeta Court Plaster and also manufactured the world's first sterile surgical products, including sutures, absorbent cotton, and gauze.
 The company published "Modern Methods of Antiseptic Wound Treatment", a guide on how to do sterile surgery using its products, and in 1888, distributed 85,000 copies to doctors and pharmacists across the United States.
 The manual was translated into three languages and distributed worldwide.
 The first commercial first aid kit was designed in 1888 to support railroad construction workers, who were often hundreds of miles from medical care.
 The kits included antiseptic emergency supplies and directions for field use.
 In 1901, the company published the Handbook of First Aid, a guide on applying first aid.

 In 1889, the company hired pharmacist Fred Kilmer as its first scientific director, who led its scientific research and wrote educational manuals.
 Kilmer's first achievement as scientific director was developing the industrial sterilization process.
 He was employed at the company until 1934.

 Johnson & Johnson had more than 400 employees and 14 buildings by 1894.
 In 1894, the company began producing Johnson's Baby Powder, the company's first baby product.

-The company introduced the world's first maternity kit in 1894 to aid at-home births.
-The kit contained antiseptic soap, sanitary napkins, umbilical tape, and Johnson's Baby Powder.
+The company introduced the world's first maternity kit in 1894 to aid at-home births, called Dr. Simpson's Maternity Packet, presumably after Scottish obstetrician James Young Simpson.
+The kit included a washcloth; safety pins; sterile sutures, sponges, and gauze; antiseptic soap; an obstetric sheet and ligatures; flannel to wrap the baby in; and a chart for keeping birth records.
 The products were later marketed separately, including "Lister's Towels", the world's first mass-produced sanitary napkins.
 Kilmer wrote "Hygiene in Maternity", an instructional guide for mothers before and after delivery.
 In 1904, the company expanded its baby care products with "Lister's Sanitary Diapers", a diaper product for infants.

 During the Spanish–American War, Johnson & Johnson developed and donated 300,000 packaged compressed surgical dressings for soldiers in the field and created a trauma stretcher for field medics.
 The company donated its products in disaster relief efforts of the 1900 Galveston hurricane and the 1906 San Francisco earthquake.

 Johnson & Johnson vaccinated all of its employees against smallpox during the 1901 smallpox epidemic.
 The firm employed more than 1,200 people by 1910.
 Women accounted for half of the company's workforce and led a quarter of its departments.